Legal-Engineering-Standards-Association/agreements-data-standard/Specification.md

 ### Abstract

-This document specifies the Agreements Protocol, a JSON-based data standard for the creation, execution, and verification of digital agreements.
+This document specifies the Signet Agreements Protocol, a JSON-based data standard for the creation, execution, and verification of digital agreements.
 The protocol defines structures for metadata, variables, content representation, execution modeling, and optional verifiable credential packaging.
 Its purpose is to promote interoperability among legal and technical systems that manage digitally signed agreements, enabling consistent data exchange, validation, and proof verification across implementations.

 ### Revision History